sqlc-dev/sqlc/docs/reference/config.md

 #### Package Level Overrides

-Overrides can be configured globally, as demonstrated in the previous sections, or they can be configured on a per-package which scopes the override behavior to just a single package:
+Overrides can be configured globally, as demonstrated in the previous sections, or they can be configured per-package which scopes the override behavior to just a single package:

 ```yaml